ansys/scade-apitools/doc/source/user_guide/scripting.rst

 For more information, see *API Capabilities by SCADE Products* in the SCADE documentation.

-This provides advantages that won't be discussed here, but it has also a few constraints:
+This provides advantages that won't be discussed here.
+However, it also has a few constraints:

-* The scripts can't be run outside of the context of a SCADE Release, on Windows.
+* The scripts can't be run outside of the context of a SCADE release on Windows.
-* The version of the Python interpreter must be the one delivered with SCADE Suite:
+* The version of the Python interpreter must be the one delivered with the SCADE Suite:

-  * Python 3.7 for releases prior to 2023 R2 (directory SCADE/contrib/Python37)
+  * Python 3.7 for releases prior to 2023 R2 (The directory is ``SCADE/contrib/Python37``.)
-  * Python 3.10 starting from 2023 R2 (directory SCADE/contrib/Python310)
+  * Python 3.10 starting from 2023 R2 (The directory is ``SCADE/contrib/Python310``.)

 SCADE environment
 -----------------

-The SCADE Python scripts, and formerly TCL scripts, are intended to be run from a SCADE environment, either in the SCADE IDE or from the command line, using the ``scade.exe -script`` command.
+The SCADE Python scripts, and formerly TCL scripts, are intended to be run from a SCADE environment, either in the SCADE IDE or from the command line using the ``scade.exe -script`` command.

 The operating mode when running a script is identical in both environments.